tdongsi/tdongsi.github.io/source/_posts/Python/2016-01-27-python-post-1.markdown

 ```

 Some utility functions are even more complicated than this toy function.
-For those, I think calling `today` or `localtime` inside those functions is a bad design.
+For those, I think calling `today` or `now` inside those functions is a bad design.
 They are essentially another *variable* in those functions (i.e., when do you run?), and it is better to expose that variable as an input parameter.
 In addition, being able to specify what "today" or "now" value is will make testing easier.
-For example, I want to know how my Python modules work if it runs on a particular date, such as end of retail year July 29, 2006.
+For example, I want to know how my Python programs work if it runs on a particular date, such as end of retail year July 29, 2006.

 However, in reality, you sometimes have to live with the original utility Python module.
 Then, the workaround for it is to "mock" current date and time, i.e. overriding those returned by `today` and `now` methods with some specific values.
 In Python, it can be done by using some mocking framework, such as illustrated [here](http://www.voidspace.org.uk/python/mock/examples.html#partial-mocking).
 Fortunately, my life was made even easier with [`freezegun` library](https://github.com/spulec/freezegun).
-Using this `freezegun` library, I can easily specify my "current date" as "end of retail year July 29, 2006" by adding the following decorator with some string "2006-07-29" for that date.
+Using this `freezegun` library, I can easily specify my "current date" as "July 29, 2006" by adding the following decorator with some string "2006-07-29" for that date.

 ``` python Unit test with mocking
     @freeze_time("2006-07-29")